 - Do you have high blood pressure?

-If you suffer from any of the above, we encourage you to contact our San Francisco Sleep Doctors or South San Francisco Sleep Doctors.
+If you suffer from any of the above, we encourage you to contact our South San Francisco Sleep Doctors.
 Treatment can be virtually painless and, while results will vary, relief can be quickly achieved.

 Full Mouth Restorations

 Some people have extensive dental issues that require comprehensive treatment with a final result that improves both function and aesthetic.
 Such patients may have numerous missing teeth, many teeth with large fillings that are failing or exhibiting decay, cracked or broken teeth, or badly worn teeth due to grinding.
 There is also a group of patients who were born with conditions that need extensive restoration of their teeth.